wix-incubator/react-native-crash-course/docs/App.e2e.md

 A couple of suggestions while writing your tests:
 - A good test should be readable to everyone, not just for developers.
 Try to create a driver which will make your test look like a simple user flow.
-- Try splitting your tests into [Given-When-Then](https://solidsoft.wordpress.com/2017/05/16/importance-of-given-when-then-in-unit-tests-and-tdd/) sections.
+- Try splitting your driver into [Given-When-Then](https://solidsoft.wordpress.com/2017/05/16/importance-of-given-when-then-in-unit-tests-and-tdd/) sections.
 - You can use your mac's “Accessibility inspector” to [inspect your app `testID`s](https://www.youtube.com/watch?v=EkG5_kWkqwE&t=250s).
 At the top left corner choose the simulator as the source > click on the target icon > point out on any component to view its `testID`.
 - Make sure that your hardware keyboard is disconnected from your simulator (cmd+shift+k) - this often fails tests because the simulator doesn’t open the simulator keyboard.